bioinformaticsdotca/IDE_2023/module7/module7_phylodynamics_practical.md

 <a name="end"></a>
 # 7. End of lab

 You've made it to the end of the lab.
 Awesome job.
-If you find you have some extra time, you can explore the data in Auspice further and perhaps compare the tree we have generated to the figures from the study ([Figure 4](https://www.nature.com/articles/s41564-020-00838-z/figures/4) or [Figure 5](https://www.nature.com/articles/s41564-020-00838-z/figures/5)).
+If you find you have some extra time, you can explore the data in Auspice further and perhaps compare the tree we have generated to the figures from the study ()

 ---